 Zoran: For a microgrid set up, we were able to model battery storage, PV, as well as variable load and interconnection to a grid –all in one system.
 We also used HIL for testing interoperability or connectivity of different components.

 Our converter is SunSpec compliant and supports other connectivity options like IEC61850.
 As HIL natively supports some of this connectivity, we were able to test all of that on the HIL platform.

 For a microgrid application, what test scenarios can you do more easily with HIL?

 Zoran: Test scenarios like black outs are difficult to cause in a lab environment where the rest of the equipment is connected to the same grid.
 We can isolate and disconnect a portion of the equipment, but it's so much handier to do it in the HIL environment.

 Also for black start capability, we can test converters forming a grid, and then connecting to the rest of the grid much easier in a HIL environment.

 HIL is Simply Plug and Play.

-Q: What has been the most surprising aspect of using Hardware-in-the-Loop technology based on your experience?
+What has been the most surprising aspect of using Hardware-in-the-Loop technology based on your experience?

-A: Most surprising was fidelity or accuracy of real-time simulation.
+Zoran: Most surprising was fidelity or accuracy of real-time simulation.
 It is simply plug and play.
 If the model is done correctly and compiled into HIL, then it just runs.
 As simple as that.

-Q: And one word to describe your experience with HIL technology?
+And one word to describe your experience with HIL technology?